mreyeslabbe/mreyeslabbe.github.io/README.md

 I am particularly interested in understanding the causes and consequences of informality in housing, labor and financial markets.
 I currently work as Senior Research Associate at [JPAL - LAC](https://www.povertyactionlab.org/latin-america-caribbean) and as Instructor Professor at [DII - UChile](https://www.dii.uchile.cl/english/).
+I am also a Research Affiliate at [MIGRA Millenium Nucleus](https://nucleomigra.org/en/).
 Previously, I completed a BA in Economics at Universidad de Chile, and MA in Economics at BSE - Universitat Pompeu Fabra.<br>

 <b>Contact Information</b> <br>